renderorange/app-remoteperljobs/README.md

 # UPGRADE

-To upgrade the local install and apply database patches which haven't been applied:
+To upgrade the local install, update perl dependencies, and apply database patches which haven't been applied:

     $ cd git/app-remoteperljobs
     $ make upgrade